What Is the Streamlined Procedure?

 Who Is Eligible for This Procedure?

-While you should consult your expat tax advisor before filing under the streamlined procedure, you may be eligible if:
+While you should consult your expat tax advisor before filing under the streamlined foreign offshore procedures, you may be eligible if:

 - You can certify under penalty of perjury that your conduct was not willful — that is, that you failed to file or completely report all income due to negligence, a mistake or a good-faith misunderstanding of the requirements.